noi-techpark/it.bz.opendatahub.kg/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-We will be using `https://kg.opendatahub.bz.it/` as the base URI below.
+We will be using `https://kg.opendatahub.com/` as the base URI below.
 Replace it if necessary.

 # Installation

 For testing purposes, you can add a host mapping if you are running on localhost:
 ```
-127.0.0.1 kg.opendatahub.bz.it
+127.0.0.1 kg.opendatahub.com
 ```
 to `/etc/hosts` (on Linux) or `C:\Windows\System32\Drivers\etc\hosts` (on Windows).